hugosoliveira/Config_Files/README.md

 # Dot Files - Qtile

-This is a simple configuration of QTile installed on Arch Linux with Dracula Theme.
+This is a simple configuration of QTile installed on Arch Linux with Gruvbox Theme.

 Enjoy!